Allocation Short Form Rules

 - Product B

-Proportional allocation cost type and granularity
+- Product CProportional allocation cost type and granularity

-method of allocation, you can specify the cost type and level of granularity.
+When you use the Proportional method of allocation, you can specify the cost type and level of granularity.

-, but you can choose to use other supported values.
+The default cost type is RealCost and the default level of granularity is UsageDaily, but you can choose to use other supported values.

 The supported cost types are:

-: A cost type available in Analytics
+BilledCostDiscountedCostDiscountedAmortizedCostAmortizedCostInvoicedAmortizedCostRealCost(default)OnDemandCostUsageAmount: A cost type available in Analytics

 The supported granularity values are: